FestBC/goit-markup-hw-06/README.md

 # goit-markup-hw-06

-If you want remove modal window, then remove "is-open" class in modal div.
+If you want see modal window or modal-menu, then add "is-open" class in the first one or the second one.